It's Friday night and your bar's been busy all evening long. So far you've kicked 3 kegs and you know a 4th could blow any second.

 So we’ve now walked through how to take advantage of the BeerMenus database to add beers, wines, and spirits to your bar menu.

-There’s one obvious player missing from that list: cocktails.
+There’s one obvious alcoholic drink missing from that list: cocktails.
 A bar menu wouldn’t be complete without its cocktail section.

 Unlike beers, wines, and spirits, cocktails are typically unique to your bar—you likely even have customized spins on classic cocktails.